mSaykao/island-encoder/README.md

 Create:

-On VSC terminal, clone github repo to vsc, create a local features, version, hotfix branch from which will be created in the develop branch e.g. git checkout -b feature/mathias develop
+On VSC terminal, clone github repo to vsc, create a local features, version, hotfix branch from which will be created in the develop branch e.g. All team members do these Command*

+git checkout develop

+git pull origin develop

+git checkout -b feature/mathias

+git add .

+git commit -m "Add feature: feature-name" // this is just a message

+Push Feature Branch to Develop:

+git push origin feature/mathias

 Merge:

+git checkout develop

+git pull origin develop

+git merge feature/mathias

+git push origin develop

 Delete:

+git branch -d feature/feature-name

+git push origin --delete feature/feature-name

+What do they do?

 Creating Branches: Keep your work separate from the main code.

 Merging Branches: Combine your new code with the main code after testing.

 Deleting Branches: Removes old branches that are not needed